Muslim Quarter (Jerusalem)

 The Muslim Quarter (حارة المسلمين; הרובע המוסלמי) is one of the four sectors of the ancient, walled Old City of Jerusalem.
 It covers 31 ha of the northeastern sector of the Old City.
 The quarter is the largest and most populous of the four quarters and extends from the Lions' Gate in the east, along the northern wall of the Temple Mount in the south, to the Damascus Gate—Western Wall route in the west.
-The Via Dolorosa starts in this quarter, a path Jesus had to take when he was forced by Roman soldiers, on his way to his crucifixion.
+The Via Dolorosa starts in this quarter, a path Jesus had to take when he was forced by Roman soldiers.

 The population of the Muslim Quarter was reported in 2012 as 22,000.

 Boundaries

 The Muslim Quarter of Jerusalem is bordered by the Christian Quarter to the west, the Jewish Quarter to the south, and the Armenian Quarter to the southwest.
 The old city walls border the Quarter from the north.

 The convention of a "Muslim Quarter", in what was then a Muslim-majority city, may have originated in its current form in the 1841 British Royal Engineers map of Jerusalem, or at least Reverend George Williams' subsequent labelling of it.
-The city had previously been divided into many more harat (حارَة: "quarters", "neighborhoods", "districts" or "areas", see wikt:حارة).
+The city had previously been divided into many more ḥarat (حارَة: "quarters", "neighborhoods", "districts" or "areas", see wikt:حارة).
 The city had previously been considered in sections relating to a much wider range of medieval groups.
 From the mid-19th century onwards, with the influx of Jewish immigrants, the areas of the city inhabited by Muslims began to decrease.

 The table below shows the evolution of the area today known as the "Muslim Quarter", from 1495 up until the modern system: